MAP4C Foundations for College Mathematics – Grade 12 (College)

 - In this unit, students will compare the costs of renting and owning.
 Students will also solve problems that involve both fixed and variable costs of renting and owning.

 - In this unit, students will estimate the living costs of different households and design a savings plan to achieve a long-term goal.
 Students will also design, explain and justify a monthly budget for an individual or family.
 Finally, students will learn how to make adjustments to budgets and identify factors to be considered when designing a budget.

 - This project is one of the final evaluations of MAP4C online.
 This project will challenge students to think critically about the concepts learned in this course.
 It is worth 10% of the final grade.

 FINAL EXAMProctored Exam

 - This exam is the final evaluation of MAP4C online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be two hours.
-There are three options for taking the exam:
+There are two options for taking the exam: